MicrosoftDocs/memdocs/memdocs/solutions/frontline-worker/frontline-worker-overview-windows.md

 This option uses the Windows Configuration Designer (WCD) app to create a provisioning package (`.ppkg`).
 When you create the package, you configure the enrollment settings you want.
 Then, you make the package available to users on a USB drive or network location (including a SharePoint site).

-✔️ If you don't have Azure AD Premium, then use a provisioning package.
+✔️ If you don't have Microsoft Entra Premium, then use a provisioning package.
 You can use the provisioning package to bulk enroll many devices.
 You can also use the provisioning package to enroll new and existing devices.

-❌ If you have Azure AD Premium, then use Windows Autopilot.
-Windows Autopilot requires Azure AD Premium.
+❌ If you have Microsoft Entra Premium, then use Windows Autopilot.
+Windows Autopilot requires Entra Premium.

 For more information on using a provisioning package with Intune, go to [Bulk enrollment for Windows devices](../intune/enrollment/windows-bulk-enroll.md).